Doguwa

 Doguwa is a Local Government Area in the extreme south of Kano State, Nigeria.
 Its headquarters are in the town of Riruwai.

 It has an area of 1,473 km^{2} and a population of 151,181 at the 2006 census Inhabitants, with the Hausa and Fulani tribes accounting for the great majority of the population.
 Islam is the most common religion in the region, and Hausa and Fufulde are the two most generally spoken languages.
 The Falgore woodland is one of the area's well-known features.

 The postal code of the area is 710.

 Climate

-The Doguwa local government region has an average temperature of 34 degrees Celsius and a total area of 1,473 square kilometers.
+The Doguwa local government region has an average temperature of 34 degrees Celsius or 93 degrees Fahrenheit and a total area of 1,473 square kilometres or 569 square miles.
 The Falgore forest, which spans three Local Government Areas, is one of the large forest reserves that make up the Local Government Area.
 Doguwa Local Government Area experiences average humidity levels of 18% and average wind speeds of 9 km/h.